kibettheophilus/server/README.md

-Acts as a server to [Eventy Client](https://github.com/kibettheophilus/eventy-client)
+Acts as a server to [Eventy Client](https://github.com/kibettheophilus/eventy-client) :lock: